 - Application Expertise and Technical Support

-The only way to realize the best return of your conveyor investment is to work with a company that has proven applications experience, depth of talent, a large population of successful installations, and a nationwide service and support provided by the company’s own staff.
+The only way to realize the best return of your conveyor investment is to work with a company that has proven applications experience, depth of talent, a large population of successful installations, and nationwide service and support provided by the company’s own staff.

-Selecting chip conveyors is as simple as some believe.
+Selecting chip conveyors isn’t as simple as some believe.
 Making the wrong choice can lead to higher maintenance costs, unnecessary work stoppages and wasted coolant.
 To maximize productivity, you should choose a conveyor system that best match your machine and the kinds of chips they produce.